andycroll/andycroll.com/_posts/2023/2023-03-13-assign-a-default-to-an-attribute-active-record.md

 ## Why?

 Callbacks can be confusing to understand even when there's a good reason to use them.
-Generally the less you use them the less surprises you’ll have at a later date.
+Generally, the less you use them the fewer surprises you’ll have at a later date.

 This more recent API is terser, clearer and _the way_ Rails recommends to execute this behaviour.